yunshi-stacy/midterm/README.md

 ## Project Outline

+The midterm is due on March 6.
 For your midterm project, you will create a story map application for a dataset of your choosing.
 A story map tells a story through several slides, each slide combining text and data.
 The user is able to move forward and backwards through the slides by clicking on next and previous buttons.